Where to stay in Hanoi with video and comparative table

 Most of the expats in the city tend to live in this area of Hanoi.

 The main reason is that West Lake is more easy-going, quieter, not that chaotic as the Old Quarter, with many green areas around the 17km lake perimeter.

 On a misty day, early in the morning, you almost do not see the other end of the lake.
 A relaxing place to have a walk, an area where the locals go for exercise (yoga, etc)

-There are restaurants and cafes around, plenty of options to spend the full day, however, you are sort of far from the Hanoi city centre, which is, in my opinion, the most interesting part.
+There are restaurants and cafes around, plenty of options to spend the full day, however, you are sort of far from the Old Quarter, which is, in my opinion, the most interesting part of Hanoi.

 There are a few beautiful hotels, much quieter and very romantic too.
 A great solution for families with kids or for a romantic hideaway.

 West Lake is the ideal place in case you want to stay in a quieter area and you don’t mind the short trip to the major attractions in the city centre.

 It’s the perfect place if you are travelling with kids in Hanoi and you don’t want to be in the chaotic centre